alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 incorrect data) until the data is caught up.
 * Sometimes two instances of the job end up running at the same time.
 Since the intermediate data is all timestamped, this doesn't cause any problems.
-* One time, when retrying the job, I accidentally gave an incorrect UNIX timestamp.
+* One time, when retrying a failed job, I accidentally gave an incorrect UNIX timestamp.
 The wrong hour was processed, but it didn't hurt data integrity at all.
 * In one or two cases, bugs have made the data actually incorrect for a while.